Consult With Dr. Delgado

 First Week after Male Reduction Surgery

-- Browse the internet.
+- Browse the internet

-- Watch your favorite shows.
+- Watch your favorite shows

-- Read a good book.
+- Read a good book or two

-- Shower, starting two days after gynecomastia surgery.
+- Shower, starting two days after gynecomastia surgery

-- Wear your garment, day and night.
+- Wear your garment, day and night

 Second Week after Male Reduction Surgery

-Third Week after Male Reduction Surgery
+Third Week after Male Breast Tissue Reduction Surgery

-Fourth Week after Male Reduction Surgery
+Fourth Week after Male Breast Reduction Surgery

 One Month Post-Surgery

-Finally, it’s time to pick up where you left off!
-Full body training is once again part of your routine.
-However, your body is still healing, so gradually increase the weight and level of training over the weeks to follow.
 At about six weeks post-op, you’ll be close to where you were before gynecomastia surgery.
 During the recovery process, listen carefully to your body.
-If something doesn’t feel right, it’s best not to push yourself.
-Discomfort, swelling, redness, or infection at the operative site is a good reason to contact your surgeon before things get worse.
+If something doesn’t feel right, don’t push yourself.
+Discomfort, swelling, redness, or infection at the operative site is a good reason to contact your gynecomastia surgeon before things get worse.
 Above all, be patient with yourself as your body heals, and you regain your confidence and pre-operative training level!

 References